 If you like variety when it comes to your jobs, this is a good bet.
 From small tasks to large jobs, there’s no shortage of unique work here.

-FlexJobs is a website geared toward helping people find flexible, remote work.
+FlexJobs is a website geared toward helping people find online jobs.
 This can be a game-changer for people who think they have to work a 9-to-5 job because they don’t have a choice.
 FlexJobs introduces flexible, at-home workers to legitimate companies.